 – Tetley’s originally were maltsters and wine and brandy merchants, they branched into brewing by buying the brewery Sykes

-– Company owned no public house until 1890, but rapidly acquired an estate as the number of its freehold customers was falling due to competitors enlarging their estate including by flotations of shares
+– the company owned no public house until 1890, but rapidly acquired an estate after as the number of freehold customers was falling due to competitors enlarging their estate including by flotations of shares

 – Tetley’s became a limited liability corporation in 1892

-– In the latter 1800s bottling became a focus of the company and it acquired facilities to bottle beer on a large scale with commercial reliability
+– In the later 1800s bottling became a focus of the company and it acquired facilities to bottle beer on a large scale with commercial reliability

 – WW I was a trying period due to legislation impacting brewery production, also, 25 staff were killed on the front, 55 wounded